Austin turns into the first Texas city to experiment with ‘assured revenue’

 Ad

-Clarification, Could 6, 2022: This story has been updated to mirror that Austin is the first Texas metropolis to use local tax dollars for a “assured earnings” program, and that different Texas cities have experimented with comparable packages utilizing different types of funding.
+Clarification, May 6, 2022: This story has been updated to mirror that Austin is the primary Texas metropolis to make use of local tax dollars for a “guaranteed income” program, and that other Texas cities have experimented with similar programs using different sorts of funding.

 Quelle: www.click2houston.com